-About our Counselling Advice
+About our Counseling Advice

 When you believe your human rights have been infringed -including sexual harassment and sexual violence-, you may feel difficulties in speaking it out to someone, preventing you from having access to psychological support and other kinds of resources.
 Please do not hesitate to contact us.
-You can seek counselling by phone or e-mail.
+You can seek counseling by phone or e-mail.
 You are also welcome to visit us and meet with one of our advisors.
 Every effort will be made to keep your personal information and discussion with us confidential.